Skip to main content

 Phishing is an attempt to steal your personal information, usually via a fraudulent email message or phone call.
 The people who do this pose as representatives of trusted, well-known organizations and ask for information that will allow them to impersonate their victims.
 Don't take the bait!
 Visit https://security.psu.edu/education-training/phishing/ to learn how to protect yourself.
 To report a phishing email, please forward the message to [email protected].

-5. Watch the Information Security Training Videos
+5. Complete Information Security Awareness Training

 6. Personally Identifiable Information (PII) Training